GeovanniG/Pet-App/README.md

 ## Pet App
 A simple app that integrates the PetFinder API.

-The app many retrieve animals the API.
+The app simply retrieves animals from the API.

 ### Objective
 The objective was to work with a tougher API.